-I am interested in evolutionary biology, particularly the patterns and processes that give rise to the diversity of life and the evolution of social and cooperative behavior in insects.
-My research program centers around the use of phylogenetic approaches to synthesize information from different hierarchical levels, ranging from patterns of relationships among species to variation within species.
-While I regard systematic studies as inherently valuable, their greatest utility arises when they are used to understand the diversification and evolution of major adaptive traits.
-Because I am currently focusing on the study of fire ants and thief ants (genus Solenopsis), these traits include worker size and polymorphism, social behavior, social parasitism, and invasiveness; each of these traits vary widely among closely related species in this genus, rendering comparative phylogenetic approaches ideal for the study of their evolution.
-Below I briefly describe some past and ongoing projects.
+I am interested in evolutionary biology, particularly the patterns and processes that give rise to the diversity of life and the evolution of social and cooperative behaviors in insects.
+Because I am currently mainly focused on the study of fire ants and thief ants (genus Solenopsis), these traits include worker size polymorphism, queen number, social parasitism, and invasiveness; each of these traits vary widely among closely related species in this genus, rendering comparative phylogenetic approaches ideal for the study of their evolution.

 I have studied the molecular evolution and regulation of queen number in the Red Imported Fire Ant, Solenopsis invicta, as well as other fire ants using behavioral and genetic approaches.
 In particular, we have focused on allelic variation in the nuclear protein-coding gene, General protein-9 (Gp-9), because worker allele frequencies predict a colony’s social organization (and Gp-9 genotype).
-Currently, I am planning a large population genomic study of the socially polymorphic fire ants within a phylogenetic framework with my collaborators Ken Ross, DeWayne Shoemaker, and Laurent Keller in order to understand the molecular evolution and genomic architecture of the region surrounding Gp-9.
+Currently, collaborators and I are conducting a large population genomic study of the socially polymorphic fire ants within a phylogenetic framework in order to understand the molecular evolution and genomic architecture of the region surrounding Gp-9.
 This region is of interest, because it has been hypothesized to be a rare example of a “green beard” gene region that also acts as a selfish genetic element, attracting other selfish genetic elements (i.e., transposable elements) and leading to a general degradation of the region in a manner similar to the evolution of a sex chromosome.

 - Gotzek D., M. Strand, K. Ross, L. Keller, and M. Beck (in prep.)
 Patterns of expression and protein abundance of Gp-9, a candidate gene implicated in regulation of fire ant social behavior.